 Naked Dance

-DRAWING: In the next step I make drawings from still images of myself dancing in the video.
-I draw myself naked in the drawings, although I am in underwear in the video.
-Since most social media’s community guidelines don’t allow nudity unless it is in art such as painting or drawing - art is a form of clothing.
-And I strip one layer of clothing off while I put another layer on, as I test the limits of how naked, or vulnerable, I can be.
+From screenshots of the dance video I create a large series of paintings.
+Displayed chronologically, like film reels, so that the viewer can get a sense of the story behind the dance.
+I draw myself naked in the paintings, although, I am in underwear in the video.
+Since most social media forbid nudity except in art - art is a form of clothing.
+I strip one layer of clothing off while putting another on.
+Testing the limits of how naked, or vulnerable, I can be.

 Cecilia Ulfsdotter Klementsson